sparkfun/SparkFun_STCC4_Arduino_Library/README.md

 ### Reading CO2, Temperature, and Humidity

-One `readMeasurement()` call fetches everything — the CO2 value (already compensated) plus the ambient temperature and humidity the STCC4 gathered from the onboard SHT40:
+`readMeasurement()` call fetches everything: the CO2 value (already compensated) plus the ambient temperature and humidity the STCC4 gathered from the onboard SHT40:

 ```c++
 if (mySensor.readMeasurement() == ksfTkErrOk)